 You can create a label for an order from the Order Grid, Order Details screen, or from the Rate Calculator.
+Follow the steps below, or scroll down to watch a demo video.

-Click Create Label to begin.
+Click the Create Label button.

 ShipStation will open the Cost Summary screen to view the rate and make any necessary changes (if Quickship is enabled, ShipStation will skip this screen).